saltyorg/docs/docs/sandbox/apps/tqm.md

 ```

-`download_path:` The absolute path to your download clients download files.
+`download_path:` Where your downloaded files are stored.

 `free_space_path:` Typically the local mergerfs path to show available space.